 UCEA has structures, reach, and experience connecting research and practice in leadership preparation and institutional improvement.

 For some time, policy-makers and education constituents have sought greater evidence of educator preparation quality and outcomes.
-In response to the calls for valid and reliable data on both program features and short-term and long-term outcomes, UCEA developed the INSPIRE Leadership Survey Suite.
+In response to the calls for valid and reliable data on both program features and short-term and long-term outcomes, UCEA collaborated with the INSPIRE Leadership Collaborative to build a knowledge base on leadership preparation through the use of the INSPIRE Leadership Survey Suite.
 This report analyzes and synthesizes data drawn from UCEA institutions that participated in the INSPIRE Preparation Program Survey.
 It offers valid and relevant evidence that contributes to the broad, national conversation pertaining to current educational leadership preparation programming.
 The evidence reflects UCEA’s explicit dedication for continuous improvement, even as many UCEA programs already are regarded by the field as high-quality.

 The analysis reveals that UCEA programs have incorporated program design elements and practices that reflect research evidence for high quality preparation including:

 Additional data from the INSPIRE survey suite: The following research briefs offer aggregate data on the INSPIRE Program Preparation (PP) and INSPIRE Graduate (G) Surveys administered nationwide.

 The INSPIRE– PP edition offers information about program structuring and the varying components that comprise a program.
 This research brief highlights a sample of aggregated findings from the INSPIRE-PP. Ninety-seven UCEA member institutions from the United States are included in the findings, marking a 92% response rate.